 Remember!
 At no point are you laying flat on the ground!
 Your core should be turned on the ENTIRE time.

-Core Strength Training For Runners: The Arch Body Rock
+Core Workouts For Runners: The Arch Body Rock

 Let’s break it down:

-- You’ll start lying face down on the ground, arms extended out by your ears.
+At the starting position, you’ll be lying face down on the ground, arms extended out by your ears, similar to a superman position.

-- SQUEEZE your belly and butt, protecting your low back from the get-go.
+SQUEEZE your belly and butt, protecting your lower back from the get-go.

-- Now lift your extended arms and legs off the ground, even if just by an inch or two.
+Now lift your extended arms and legs off the ground, even if just by an inch or two, so you are supporting your bodyweight with your arms and legs.

-- The belly and butt should still be totally engaged.
+The belly and glutes should still be totally engaged.

-- Once you’ve got this position locked in, bring your palms down on the ground next to your hips, fingers pointed forward.
+Once you’ve got this position locked in, bring your palms down on the ground next to your hips, fingers pointed forwardthis should be working your upper body as well as your core!

-- This is going to be a challenge, but if you INITIATE from the tops of the hamstrings and keep your belly and butt “on” at all times, you’ll find much success.
+This is going to be a challenge, but if you INITIATE from the tops of the hamstrings and keep your belly and butt “on” at all times, you’ll find much success in building those abdominal muscles.

-You’re going to alternate between the happy star and the arch body rock for 5 full minutes.
+You’re going to alternate between the happy star and the arch body rock for five full minutes to build a strong core.
+You’ll find a variation of each that works for you, for the entire exercise.

-Here’s how the 5 minutes will be broken up:
+Here’s how the five minutes will be broken up:

 And that’s it!
-Quite simple, VERY effective and without a doubt, our FAVORITE method of core strength training for runners.
+Quite simple, VERY effective and without a doubt, our FAVORITE method of core strength training to improve running performance.

 The road to a straighter, more upright position in your running starts HERE.